gjcooper/VAULT/01_articles/smith2014prototypes.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Smith, J. David"
+author: Smith, J. David
-title: "Prototypes, exemplars, and the natural history of categorization"
+title: Prototypes, exemplars, and the natural history of categorization
-publication: "Psychonomic Bulletin & Review"
+publication: Psychonomic Bulletin & Review
 date: 2014-04-01
 citekey: smith2014prototypes
 aliases:
-    - "Prototypes, exemplars, and the natural history of categorization"
+  - Prototypes, exemplars, and the natural history of categorization
 ---

 # Prototypes, exemplars, and the natural history of categorization